huggingface/optimum-habana/examples/language-modeling/README.md

 ```

 To run prompt tuning finetuning, you can use `run_prompt_tuning_clm.py`.
-Here are single-/multi-device command examples for Llama2-7B
+Here are single-/multi-device command examples for Llama2-7B:
-- single-card finetuning of meta-llama/Llama-2-7b-hf in dataset "ought/raft" and config "twitter_complaints":
+- single-card finetuning of meta-llama/Llama-2-7b-hf with dataset "ought/raft" and config "twitter_complaints":
 ```bash
 python3 run_prompt_tuning_clm.py \
     --model_name_or_path meta-llama/Llama-2-7b-hf \